Bournville: Governance

 The ward (Bournville & Cotteridge) is served by two councillors, Liz Clements (Labour) and Fred Grindrod (Labour).
+It is within the boundary of the Birmingham Selly Oak parliamentary constituency.
+The current Member of Parliament is Alistair Carns.

 Bournville has adopted a Ward Support Officer with the current holder of the title being Karen Stevens.

 Demography

-The 2001 UK Census found that 25,462 people were living in Bournville with a population density of 4,217 people per km2 compared with 3,649 people per km2 for the city of Birmingham as a whole.
+The 2011 UK Census found that 21,866 people were living in Bournville with a population density of 4,217 people per km2 compared with 3,649 people per km2 for the city of Birmingham as a whole.
 Bournville had an area of 639.8 hectares, and within this, it has a population density of 39.8 people per hectare.
 52.9% of the population was identified as female, above the city average of 51.6%.
 A number of students from The University of Birmingham live there, although not as many as in the nearby wards of Selly Oak and Edgbaston.

-Bournville has a White broad ethnic group representation of 90.1% of the population.
-The Asian broad ethnic group was the second largest at 3.9%.
-More specifically, the White British group is the largest ethnic group at 84.9%, well above the city average of 65.6% and below the national average of 87%.
-Ethnic minorities represent a much lower percentage (10.1%) (2,474) of the ward's population as opposed to 29.6% for Birmingham.
-8.7% of the ward's population was born outside of the United Kingdom, below the city average of 16.5% and the national average of 9.3%.
-Christianity was the most prominent religion in the ward with 70.6% of the population identifying themselves as Christians.
+Bournville has a White broad ethnic group representation of 70.9% of the population.
+The Asian broad ethnic group was the second largest at 15.4%.
+More specifically, the White British group is the largest ethnic group at 64.1%, well above the city average of 48.5% and below the national average of 85.4%.
+Ethnic minorities represent a much lower percentage (29.1%) of the ward's population as opposed to 59.6% for Birmingham.
+28.7% of the ward's population was born outside the United Kingdom, below the city average of 16.5% and the national average of 9.3%.
+Christianity was the most prominent religion in the ward, with 70.6% of the population identifying themselves as Christians.
 16.6% of the population identified as having no religion.

 98.3% of the residents lived in households, equal to the city average and 0.1% higher than the national average.
 The other 1.7% lived in communal establishments.
 The total number of occupied households was 11,032, resulting in an average number of people per household of 2.3.
 This is below the city average of 2.5 and national average of 2.4.
 62.5% of the occupied households were occupied by the owner and a further 15.4% were rented from a housing association.
 Terraced houses were the most common form of houses at 38.9%, followed by semi-detached houses at 32.9%.